 Yes, I'd heard that and wondered what all the fuss was about.
 As far as I know, that statement is not contrary to any previous information.
 Buying a property was never a guarantee of a residence visa, it just meant you could apply for one.
 The Dubai immigration department decides on eligibility.
 I'm not aware that anything has changed.

-I think what the statement was trying to clarify was that real estate agents that advertise properties that automatically, or are guaranteed to, come with residence visas, could be misleading their customers. _________________ Please read forum posting guidelines
+I think what the statement was trying to clarify was that real estate agents that advertise properties that automatically, or are guaranteed to, come with residence visas, could be misleading their customers. _________________ Please read forum posting guidelines, especially if you have been deactivated.

 You cannot post new topics in this forum You cannot reply to topics in this forum You cannot edit your posts in this forum You cannot delete your posts in this forum You cannot vote in polls in this forum